 This might make you keep reading, or stop reading altogether—I’ve written one book; a short story for kids.
-While I’ve been freelance writing for a while, story-writing is fairly new to me.
+While I’ve been freelance writing for a while as a children’s lit ghostwriter, creating complete books is fairly new to me.

 I say it because transparency is good.
 I also say it because if you’re just getting started, the process can seem overwhelming, and publishing a book might seem reserved for those with an abundance of resources, whether that’s an abundance of skills, time, or money to sink into creating a top of the line children’s book.